gytcrt/randomwalk/content/posts/cursor-losing-money-for-user/index.md

 How long can this last?
 Is this sustainable?
 I don't know.

-While AI is driving a significant part of GDP growth in the US, there's still a long way to turn investment into profit.
+In 2025, AI has contributed a significant part of GDP growth in the US.
+AI coding is currently the crown jewel of broader AI adoption.
+Given my estimation in this article, there's still a long way to turn investment into profit.